logzio/logz-docs/_source/logzio_collections/_tracing-sources/span-metrics.md

-### Set up your locally hosted OpenTelemetry installation to send traces to Logz.io
+### Set up your locally hosted OpenTelemetry installation to send metrics from your OpenTelemetry spans to Logz.io

 **Before you begin, you'll need**: